MerosCrypto/Meros/docs/Protocol/Merit.md

 BLSSignature aggregate = signatures.aggregate()
 ```

-- No Block has a miner with an invalid key and the total of every miner in that Block's amount equals 100.
+- No BlockBody has a miner with an invalid key and the total of every miner in that BlockBody's amount equals 100.
-- No Block has a miner with an amount less than 1.
+- No BlockBody has a miner with an amount less than 1.
 - Every BlockHeader's miners Merkle tree hash is accurate.
 - Every BlockHeader's time is greater than the previous BlockHeader's time.
 - Every BlockHeader's time is less than 20 minutes into the future.
 - Every BlockHeader's hash beat their Difficulty.
-- Every Block who's nonce modulus 5 is 0 has a corresponding Checkpoint.
+- Every Block who's BlockHeader's nonce modulus 5 is 0 has a corresponding Checkpoint.
 This Checkpoint's signers should represent a majority of the live Merit (explained below), and the signature should be the aggregate signature of every signer's signature of the Block hash.

 The role of Checkpoints are stop 51% attacks.
 An Entry can be reverted by having it verified as normal, but then wiping out all the Blocks that mention its Verifications, and adding in Blocks which have a competing Entry default.
 Every Entry has a checkpoint during the time it takes to default, so by not allowing the chain to advance until it gets a Checkpoint, malicious actors cannot cause an Entry to default.
 They do not stop chain re-organizations.

 Chain re-organizations can happen if a different, valid chain has a higher cumulative difficulty.
-In the case the cumulative difficulties are the same, the chain who's tail Block has the higher is the proper blockchain.
+In the case the cumulative difficulties are the same, the chain who's tail Block has the higher hash is the proper Blockchain.

-When a Block is added, every miner in miners should get their amount of Merit.
+When a Block is added, every miner in the BlockBody's miners should get their amount of Merit.
 This is considered live Merit.
 If these new Merit Holders don't publish any Elements for an entire Checkpoint period, it is no longer live.
 To restore it to live, they must get an Element mentioned in a Block.
 This turns their Merit into Pending Merit, and their Merit will be restored to Live Merit 5 Blocks after their Element is mentioned.
 Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Live Merit, and can be used on Checkpoints.
 After 52560 Blocks, Merit dies.
 It cannot be restored.
 This sets a hard cap on the total supply of Merit at 5256000 Merit.

 ### Checkpoint